What Does an Investment Management Practice Do?

 Research prospective investments

-The financial landscape is constantly changing, and it’s an investment manager’s job to stay on top of fluctuations to ensure the best return on investment for their clients.
+The financial landscape is constantly changing, and it’s an investment manager’s job to stay on top of prospective investment for their clients.
 Investment analysts have the job of monitoring evolving market conditions to help inform their decisions with respect to client wealth.

 Create investment strategies

-A portfolio isn’t strong unless it’s built upon a robust investment strategy.
-Investment management firms formulate investment strategies with their clients, or even do so on their behalf, to try to generate high returns.
+We believe a portfolio isn’t strong unless it’s built upon a robust investment strategy.
+Investment management practices formulate investment strategies with their clients, or even do so on their behalf, to try to generate high returns.
 This usually involves spreading the client’s wealth across multiple investments to build a diversified portfolio.
-These investments usually possess various levels of risk, and can entail investment in property or venture capital.
+These investments usually possess various levels of risk, and can entail investment in property or venture capital.1

 As with most financial strategies, investing involves many complicated tax laws.
 Financial advisors can help clients make sense of those laws and implement tax-reduction strategies to minimize impact.
 These strategies may include: